ether/etherpad-lite/README.md

 ## Customize the style with skin variants

-Open <http://127.0.0.1:9001/p/test#skinvariantsbuilder> in your browser and start playing !
+Open <http://127.0.0.1:9001/p/test#skinvariantsbuilder> in your browser and start playing!

 ![Skin Variant](doc/images/etherpad_skin_variants.gif "Skin variants")

 ## Helpful resources
-The [wiki](https://github.com/ether/etherpad-lite/wiki) is your one-stop resource for Tutorials and How-to's.
+The [wiki](https://github.com/ether/etherpad-lite/wiki) is your one-stop resource for Tutorials and How-to’s.

 Documentation can be found in `doc/`.